 - Participants: Up to 3,000 performers, including community groups, artists, musicians, and cultural organisations.

 - Macnas: Ireland’s internationally acclaimed spectacle theatre company Macnas will also feature, known for their large‑scale creative displays, immersive street theatre, and visually striking figures such as giant puppets and costumed creations that bring parades and public events to life.
+While usually a highlight, keep an eye on the official festival schedule closer to March to see if Macnas will be headlining this year’s parade

 Expect a lively mix of music, theatrical performances, colourful floats, and local creativity, all reflecting Galway’s artistic identity.

-Best places to watch the Galway parade
+Best Places to Watch the Galway Parade 2027

-What’s On for St Patrick’s Day in Galway 2026
+What’s On for St Patrick’s Day in Galway

 Festival Village in Eyre Square (March 14–17)